gangdong/gangdong.github.io/_posts/2019-03-07-Python-pillow.markdown

 region = im.crop(box)
 region.show()
 {% endhighlight %}
 The above code cuts out a box rectangle area on the `im` and displays it.
-Box is a tuple with four numbers (upper left, upper left, lower right, lower right).
+The box is a tuple with four numbers (upper left, upper left, lower right, lower right).
 Each pixel represents a coordinate `unit.
 Crop()` still returns an image object.<br>

 ![image]({{site.cdn_baseurl}}/assets/image/python-pillow-05.JPG){: .center-image }